 I should know.
 When I was 21 I moved to Sydney and quickly became a party girl.
 I spent a lot of money (which I don’t regret spending!) and I ended up in debt to my eyeballs.

 After a tearful and embarrassing breakdown at the H&R Block office in Bondi Junction when I realised I could never pay a massive ATO bill, I had to find a way to make extra money fast.

 23 Ways to Earn Extra Cash in Australia

-Using the tips below, plus some hardcore frugal living, I managed to not only pay that tax bill but get out of debt completely and save enough to travel and buy a house from earning extra cash.
+Using the tips below, plus some hardcore frugal living, I managed to not only pay that tax bill but get out of debt completely, boost my retirement savings and save enough to travel and buy a house from earning extra cash.